suleymangunes/opencv_documents/README.md

-# Opencv Documents
+# Opencv Document
-This is my opencv learn documents.
+This is my opencv learn document.